Use of a Language Translator for Standardized Assessments

 When administering a standardized assessment, it is important that examiners follow standardization procedures as closely as possible.
 Adherence to standardization is what allows examiners to make justifications regarding their examinee’s abilities when compared to their peers within a normative sample.

-All examiners seeking use of a translator are cautioned regarding the reliability of the scores.
+All examiners seeking the use of a translator are cautioned regarding the reliability of the scores.
 Administering and scoring a test with the aid of a translator does not adhere to standardization procedures, and as such, derived scores may not be valid.

 Examiners must document any deviations from the standardized administration procedures on their test records, and within the final report.
 The report should state how the examinee’s language differences and/or the altering of the standardized administration procedures (i.e., utilization of a translator) may have affected the person’s scores, possibly underestimating, or overestimating, actual achievement levels.